 McDonald’s has been one of the leading food chains for many years in terms of the quick-service segment.
-They are a company with a broad understanding of the needs of their customers.
+They are a company with a broad understanding of the needs of its customers.

-And that’s why, in this case study, we’ll dig deeper into McDonald’s from a marketing perspective by going through its marketing strategy, marketing mix, marketing campaigns and its SWOT analysis.
+That’s why in this case study, we’ll dig deeper into McDonald’s Marketing Strategy from a marketing perspective by going through its marketing strategies, marketing mix, marketing campaigns, and SWOT analysis.

 McDonald’s Corporation, or simply McDonald’s, is the world’s largest chain of fast-food restaurants, serving around 69 million customers per day.
 Headquartered in the United States, the company began in 1940 as a restaurant operated by Richard and Maurice McDonald.

 In 1948, they reorganized their business as a hamburger stand but later in 1955, businessman Ray Kroc joined the company as a franchise agent who subsequently purchased the chain from the McDonald brothers and oversaw its worldwide growth.